DistributedSystemsProject/LockerDevice/README.md

 2. AES-128 Enc/Dec from https://github.com/DavyLandman/AESLib
 3. SHA-256 Hmac from https://github.com/daknuett/cryptosuite2

+Connect the Bluetooth module, on these Arduino pins:
+- A2 // PIN bluetooth power
+- A3 // PIN bluetooth state
+- A4 // PIN bluetooth reception
+- A5 // PIN bluetooth transmission

 Run the code on your device

+When the operation is successfull, the code prints the string:
+"OP DONE!"
+(You can use this software to authorize any operation (open/lock a locker, turn on/off the light...)

 # Other Software
 Mobile App (React Native iOS/Android): https://github.com/DistributedSystemsProject/MobileApp